JackMcKew/jackmckew.dev/drafts/2020/intro-to-docker/intro-to-docker.md

 What is docker?
 Docker is a platform for running software that is agnostic to the operating system it runs on.
 This is extremely useful around solving the *'But it works on my machine'* problem.
 This post will go through an intro to docker and how you can use it.
 A crucial part to Docker is the container, *a Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings*

+I did a post back in 2018 on containerization and mentioned Docker too! <https://jackmckew.dev/episode-6-containerization.html>

 ## Docker Ecosystem

 Docker isn't a single program, it's a suite of programs which we'll refer to as an ecosystem.
 A brief description of all the components that make the ecosystem is: